Mississippi senator, whose runoff opponent is black, jokes about 'public hanging'

 The racial elements of the comment were lost on few in a state where 38 percent of the population is black, and it earned a fair amount of backlash on social media.

-Hyde-Smith and Espy are facing each other in a special election to serve out the remainder of Cochran's term after he retired for health reasons.
+Neither Hyde-Smith nor Espy broke 50 percent of the votes on Nov.
+6, both eking out slightly more than 40 percent, prompting the runoff.

-Republican Gov. Roger Wicker appointed Hyde-Smith to the seat in April, and she has since earned the approval of President Donald Trump, who campaigned for her last month in Mississippi.
+Republican Gov. Phil Bryant appointed Hyde-Smith to the seat in April, and she has since earned the approval of President Donald Trump, who campaigned for her last month in Mississippi.

-Because neither candidate broke 50 percent of the votes on Nov.
-6 — both eking out slightly more than 40 percent — the race will go to a runoff on Nov.
-27.

-Hyde-Smith was the state's agriculture commissioner and was a Mississippi state senator.
-She served as a Democrat until 2010, when she switched parties.
-Upon taking the current Senate seat, Hyde-Smith became the first woman to represent Mississippi in Congress.
+Hyde-Smith was the state's agriculture commissioner and a state senator.
+She was a Democrat until 2010, when she switched parties.
+Hyde-Smith is the first woman to represent Mississippi in Congress.

-Espy, her opponent, would be slated to become the first black man to serve as Mississippi's senator since Reconstruction and the first Democrat in the post since John Stennis retired in 1989.
+Espy, her opponent, would be the first black man to serve as a senator from Mississippi since Reconstruction and the first Democrat since John Stennis retired in 1989.